 Fish oil is used for prevention and treatment of atherosclerotic cardiovascular disease, specifically by lowering triglyceride levels.
 Mechanisms are probably multiple but unknown.
 Benefits are suspected, but not yet supported, for primary prevention of atherosclerotic cardiovascular disease, lowering of cholesterol levels, treatment of rheumatoid arthritis, lowering blood pressure, and prevention of cyclosporine nephrotoxicity.

-Strong evidence indicates that EPA/DHA (EPA plus DHA in various combinations) 800 to 1500 mg/day reduces risk of myocardial infarction and death due to arrhythmia in patients who have preexisting coronary artery disease and are taking conventional drugs (2).
-EPA/DHA also reduces triglycerides in a dose-dependent way (eg, 25 to 40% with EPA/DHA 4 g/day) and slightly lowers blood pressure (2 to 4 mm Hg with EPA/DHA > 3 g/day).
+Previously, evidence indicated that EPA/DHA (EPA plus DHA in various combinations) 800 to 1500 mg/day reduces risk of myocardial infarction and death due to arrhythmia in patients who have preexisting coronary artery disease and are taking conventional drugs (2).
+EPA/DHA also reduces triglycerides.

 Fishy eructation, nausea, and diarrhea may occur.
 Risk of bleeding increases with EPA/DHA > 3 g/day.
 Concerns about mercury contamination are not substantiated in laboratory testing.
 Even so, pregnant or breastfeeding women should not take omega-3 fatty acid supplements extracted from fish and should limit consumption of certain types and amounts of fish because of the potential risk of mercury contamination.